EtherDream/ghost6502/README.md

 onTimeSlice()
 ```

-This allows a time-consuming task to be split into multiple executions, so that the main thread will not be blocked for a long time; and this is transparent to the program without changing it.
+This allows a time-consuming task to be split into multiple executions, so that the main thread will not be blocked for a long time, and this is transparent to the program without changing it.

 Furthermore, you can use the `runOp` function to execute a single instruction, which allows for more flexible scheduling.
 See [index.d.ts](index.d.ts) for details.